sagemath/trac_to_gh/Issue 2298.md

 # Issue 2298: [with patch, needs review] implement a way to compute a number field containing given algebraic numbers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2298

 Original creator: cwitty